Hnfull/Splendente-USB/README.md

   - -> OneDrive
   - -> Google Chrome
   - -> Outlook
-  - -> Other partitions
+  - -> Other mounted partitions

-- Files copy from USB key to target directory + persistence
+- Copy file(s) from USB key to target directory + persistence

 ### Usages
 - Rename your USB key to "USB_DATA"
-- Take `agent/`, `splendente/`, `log/` and `conf/` directory to your USB key
+- Take `agent/`, `splendente/`, `log/` and `conf/` directories and put them in the USB key labeled USB_DATA\
-- Compile the python file `splendente/splendenteUSB.py` with pyinstaller lib with command -> `pyinstaller -F --noconsole splendenteUSB.py`
+- Packaged \*.py files  splendente/splendenteUSB.py with pyinstaller -> `pyinstaller -F --noconsole splendenteUSB.py`
-- (Optional) Take `agent/` directory in the USB key and place your file that you want copy from USB to target with persistence
+- (Optional) In `USB_DATA/agent/` directory, place your file that you want copy from USB to target with persistence
 - Take the `rubber_ducky_script/duckycode.txt` file and encode it (https://ducktoolkit.com/encode#), then place the generated `inject.bin` file in your Rubber Ducky
 - Using a multi-USB adapter, insert your Rubber Ducky and USB key labeled "USB_DATA"
 - Plug in your USB adapter!